RIOT-OS/RIOT/tests/periph_adc/README.md

 Expected result
 ===============
-When running this test, you should see the samples of all configured ADC channels continuously streamed to std-out.
+When running this test, you should see the samples of all configured ADC lines continuously streamed to std-out.

 Background
 ==========
-This test application will initialize each configured ADC device to sample with 10-bit accuracy.
+This test application will initialize each configured ADC lines to sample with 10-bit accuracy.
 Once configured the application will continuously convert each available channel and print the conversion results to std-out.